What is literature? It’s the beautiful total of our human ambitions. Bob Dylan captured them.

 I get a thrill every time the opening lines of “Visions of Johanna” come tumbling down the stairs, and cry a little bit with “If You See Her Say Hello“.
 I remember a Pennsylvania country sunset, near some Andrew Wyeth field, singing to myself “You’re Gonna Make Me Lonesome When You Go” while walking hand in hand with a girl to whom I was saying goodbye.
 I laugh at the brilliant humor and magical images in “Desolation Row”.
 I love watching him and Johnny Cash goof on each other in a live version of “Girl From North Country.”
 And that’s just his first decade!

 He’s one of those artists who, while listening to him on a road trip with my wife, I can say “No wait, THIS is my favorite of his songs” dozens of times, and mean it each and every time.
 Each one has a memory for me and a place in the American tradition.
 Each one captures something about who we are, who he is, and what this country is.
 You can talk about “who deserves it more”, but I think it is great that, with a clanging sqwuank of an electric amp, the Nobel committee has expanded what literature actually means, capturing it in all its glory.

-Also, I lied.
-My favorite song is “Don’t Think Twice It’s All Right”.
+If push comes to shove, though, my favorite song is “Don’t Think Twice It’s All Right”.
 How can it be any different?
 It’s what I always thought of during those summer nights, when a bunch of gawky young men, bursting with ideas we weren’t, and still aren’t, smart enough to articulate, but with a desire to explore, and to understand the world, and to find new music and new ways to listen and to know, felt while listening to someone yowl the songs of the road: you’re the reason that I’m traveling on.